Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Adapting the Null-Space Method to LDL Factorization

 \subsection{LDL Factorization via an LU-based Schilders Null-space Method}

 Algorithm~\ref{alg:ldl-nsp} provides a way to construct a constraint-complemented partial LDL of $M$ from a rank-reduced LU factorization of $B^H$.
-The key ingredient is an identity from Schilders' factorization~\cite{schilders2009solution}.
-Namely, we may obtain $Y$ by noting that if $n=r$ in the constraint complemented partial LDL factorization, we have
+The key ingredient is the block identity below, which is the algebraic step underlying Schilders' factorization~\cite{schilders2009solution}.
+Namely, if $n=r$ in the constraint-complemented partial LDL factorization, we have

-It follows that $D$ is the negation of the diagonal part of $W$, while $Y$ may be obtained from the lower triangular part of $W$.
+It follows that $D$ is the negation of the diagonal part of $W$, while $Y_1$ may be obtained from the lower triangular part of $W$.
+The formula for $Y_2$ then follows by equating the $(2,1)$ block in $P^TAP = VL^H + LV^H + LDL^H$. \begin{proposition} Let $M= $ and let $P^TB^HQ=LU$ be the rank-revealing LU factorization used in Algorithm~\ref{alg:ldl-nsp}.
+The matrices $P,Q,Y,L,U,D$ constructed by Algorithm~\ref{alg:ldl-nsp} satisfy Definition~\ref{def:partLDL}.
+Moreover, they realize the same constraint-complemented partial LDL factorization obtained by carrying out the corresponding $\Gamma$-elimination sequence of Algorithm~\ref{alg:ldl-gel}. \end{proposition} \begin{proof} Algorithm~\ref{alg:ldl-gel} performs a sequence of edge eliminations on nonzero entries of $B$, and therefore simultaneously carries out Gaussian elimination on $B$.
+For the same sequence of row and column pivots, the resulting lower- and upper-trapezoidal factors are exactly the $L$ and $U$ in the LU factorization $P^TB^HQ=LU$.
+Once $P$, $Q$, $L$, and $U$ are fixed, the defining identity~\eqref{eq:part_blk_ldl} determines $D$ and $Y$ blockwise.
+Partition $P^TAP$ conformally with $L= $ and write $V= $.
+The $(1,1)$ block of~\eqref{eq:part_blk_ldl} gives